-Credit
+Credits

-General Education Courses 4
+General Education Courses 41

-Required Major Courses 3
+Required Major Courses 30

-Minor and Elective Courses 4
+Minor and Elective Courses 49

+Total 120

-GVPT 100 Introduction to Political Science (3) GVPT 101 Introduction to Political Theory (3) GVPT 170 American Government (3) or GVPT 200 International Political Relations GVPT 280 Comparative Politics and Governments (3) GVPT 306 Global Political Economy (3) GVPT 409 Terrorism, Antiterrorism, and Homeland Security (3) or any upper-level GVPT course GVPT 403 Law, Morality, and War (3) or any upper-level GVPT course GVPT 406 Global Terrorism (3) GVPT 457 American Foreign Relations (3) or any upper-level GVPT course GVPT 495 Advanced Seminar in Political Science (3)
+GVPT 100 Introduction to Political Science (3) GVPT 101 Introduction to Political Theory (3)

+GVPT 170 American Government (3) or GVPT 200 International Political Relations GVPT 210 Introduction to Public Policy and Public Administration GVPT 280 Comparative Politics and Governments (3) GVPT 306 Global Political Economy (3) GVPT 403 Law, Morality, and War (3) or any upper-level GVPT course GVPT 406 Global Terrorism (3) GVPT 457 American Foreign Relations (3) or any upper-level GVPT course GVPT 495 Advanced Seminar in Political Science (3)

 The following table is designed to provide an optimal order for taking both required and recommended general education, major, and elective courses for this program.
 Your plan will be unique to you, based on your previous education.
-See pp. 71-73 for information on general education and overall requirements for completing a bachelor's degree.
-Contact an advisor if you have any questions about your academic advisement report.
+See pp. 84-86 for information on general education and overall requirements for completing a bachelor's degree.
+Contact an advisor or a success coach if you have any questions about your academic advisement report.